terencechain/consensus-specs/specs/_features/epbs/design.md

 ## Builders

-There is a new entity `Builder` that is a glorified validator required to have a higher stake and required to sign when producing execution payloads.
+There is a new entity `Builder` that is a glorified validator (they are simply validators with a different withdrawal prefix `0x0b`) required to have a higher stake and required to sign when producing execution payloads.

 - Builders are also validators (otherwise their staked capital depreciates).
 - We onboard builders by simply turning validators into builders if they achieve the necessary minimum balance (this way we avoid two forks to onboard builders and keep the same deposit flow, avoid builders to skip the entry churn), we change their withdrawal prefix to be distinguished from normal validators.
 - We need to include several changes from the [MaxEB PR](https://github.com/michaelneuder/consensus-specs/pull/3) in order to account with builders having an increased balance that would otherwise depreciate.

+## Builder Payments

+Payments are processed unconditionally when processing the signed execution payload header.
+There are cases to study for possible same-slot unbundling even by an equivocation.
+Same slot unbundling can happen if the proposer equivocates, and propagates his equivocation after seeing the reveal of the builder which happens at 8 seconds.
+The next proposer has to build on full which can only happen by being dishonest.
+Honest validators will vote for the previous block not letting the attack succeed.
+The honest builder does not lose his bid as the block is reorged.